pvela2017/KSAM-2022-Robotic-Competition/README.md

 rosrun turtlebot3_navigation goals.py
 ```

-To reset the robot position:
+To reset the robot position in the simulation:

 ```
 cd ~/KSAM-2022-Robotic-Competition/ros